SuperElastix/ElastixModelZoo/models/Par0012/README.md

 ###  Parameter file combine script

-This Python script combines the forward and inverse transformations to make a transformation relative to a chosen reference time point.
+This Python script (see Github) combines the forward and inverse transformations to make a transformation relative to a chosen reference time point.
 Syntax:

     combine.py       [spacing=5000]